Elopement Reception Ideas

 Cocktail hour was originally a time for guests to mingle and have a drink while the couple and their family finished posed portraits.
 Now, it’s become a wedding favorite for easy, informal time with your guests before a more formal sit down meal.
 And since most of cocktail hour is spent standing and moving, this is a great time for your guests to show off their outfits.
 The lovely thing about having a time for drinks and apps after the ceremony is that it works beautifully whether you have 20 guests or 200.

 Want to make this feel more personal to the two of you and your loved ones?
-Include games, activities (trivia? group pickleback shots?), and a time for rituals (writing letters to you with their best marriage advice, for example).
+Include games, activities (trivia, group pickleback shots, etc), and a time for rituals (writing letters to you with their best marriage advice, for example).

 STRAIGHT INTO LUNCH OR DINNER